Complete Golf Store Business Logo

 Golf Simulator Technology

 This is probably the main factor that affects how accurate golf simulators can be.
 The earliest models used Infrared technology (IR) to detect the ball and provide very little data.
 That same technology has dramatically evolved with time and has become much more reliable.
-Other detection technologies were also discovered and were adopted to provide a better golf simulator experience.
+Other detection technologies were also discovered and adopted to provide a better simulator experience.

 Golf Simulator Quality

-Even though the best golf simulator and a high-quality package will certainly cost much more than a cheaper one, the difference in price can easily be justified.
+Even though the best simulator and a high-quality package will certainly cost much more than a cheaper one, the difference in price can easily be justified.

 Big brand names in the world of virtual golf (Trackman, HD Golf, Golfzon, Foresight Sports, etc.) offer simulators that can cost up to 80,000 dollars.
-That's a huge investment that only a few golfers can afford.
+That’s a huge investment that only a few golfers can afford.
 However, these brands provide premium-quality products and components with unmatched performance, accuracy, and overall experience.
-Usually, the used technology is photometry with high-speed cameras that detect the slightest details of your swing and offer an amplitude of data and feedback.

-In the end, it seems that the trio, price, quality, and accuracy go hand in hand!
+In the end, it seems that the trio price, quality and accuracy go hand in hand!
 The more you afford to invest, the better quality you get and the more accurate your data will be.

 Launch Monitor Settings